Corporate Social Initiative - Souper Troopers

 How It Began

-The Humanity Hub is a service centre at which we address the holistic needs of a human being, starting with the most basic needs (like clothes, food, toiletries) and working through a full range of services (including counselling, skills training, medical referrals, family mediation, job preparation, creative workshops, micro entrepreneurial opportunities).
+Souper Troopers helps homeless people take the steps necessary to make sustainable changes in their lives.
+Those homeless people who come to us wanting to change their lives are Troopers.
+We operate The Humanity Hub (in collaboration with Mini Meltdown, Ladles of Love, and Community Chest), a service centre at which we address the holistic needs of a human being, starting with the most basic needs (like clothes, food, toiletries) and working through a full range of services (including counselling, skills training, medical referrals, family mediation, job preparation, creative workshops, micro entrepreneurial opportunities).

 We are all human.
 We all have a story.
 Together we are the change.